amandaguglieri/hackinglife/docs/az-900-exams.md

 - Preventing read access to a development virtual machine.
 - Automating the deployment of resources using templates.
 - Ensuring a critical storage account is not accidentally deleted.
+(Correct)
 - Restricting network access to an Azure SQL database.

 #### Question 68: **Which of the following best describes the concept of "immutable infrastructure" in the context of IaC?**

 - Infrastructure that is managed through a graphical user interface.
 - Infrastructure that cannot be changed once deployed.
+(Incorrect)
 - Infrastructure that is recreated rather than modified in place.
+(Correct)
 - Infrastructure that is stored in a physical data center.

 Immutable infrastructure refers to the practice of recreating infrastructure components whenever changes are needed rather than modifying them in place.
 This approach aligns with IaC principles, enhancing consistency and reducing configuration drift.

 #### Question 69: **A(n) ________________ in Azure Monitor monitors your telemetry and captures a signal to see if the signal meets the criteria of a preset condition.
 If the conditions are met, an alert is triggered, which initiates the associated action group.**

-- alert rule
+- alert rule (Correct)
 - preset rule
 - preset condition
 - alert condition